-Israel kills at least nine Palestinians in occupied West Bank
+Israel kills at least 10 Palestinians in occupied West Bank

-Israeli forces have killed at least nine Palestinians and injured dozens more in overnight raids in the occupied West Bank.
+Israeli forces have killed at least 10 Palestinians and injured dozens more in the occupied West Bank in overnight raids and confrontations on Friday.

 At least five were killed in Jenin where the Israeli military blew up the homes of two wanted Palestinians and destroyed at least three monuments in and near the Jenin refugee camp, local sources told Al Jazeera on Friday.